FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Click the "PT-Mode" icon to enter the PT-Mode command editing interface

 This command is mainly used for mode switching between system mode and point table mode.
-Teaching points in different point tables can be applied by switching point tables.For details, see \ `Teaching management page <teaching_pendant_software.html#teaching-management>`__\
+Teaching points in different point tables can be applied by switching point tables.For details, see Chapter 11 - Points.

 .. image:: coding/151.png
    :width: 3in